Longevity Risk and Retirement Planning

 We all need to plan for longevity!
 Unfortunately, the alternative is not as much fun.

 Longevity planning is not a product.
-Instead, longevity planning encompasses wellness, accessible housing, planning for cognitive decline, healthcare, and many other non-financial considerations.
-I like to focus on financial strategies, so that we will discuss the financial aspects of longevity planning.
+Instead, longevity planning encompasses wellness, accessible housing, planning for cognitive decline, healthcare, and other non-financial considerations.
+I like to focus on financial strategies, so we will discuss the financial aspects of longevity planning.

 What is longevity risk and retirement planning?
 Let’s start with a definition.